XAITK/xaitk-saliency/docs/release_notes/pending_release.rst

 * Removed use of `unittest.TestCase` as it is not utilized directly in any way that PyTest does not provide.

+Utilities

+* Add type annotation, documentation and unit-tests for using image matrices as the fill option instead of just a solid color.

 Fixes
 -----